Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

 Then without loss of generality there exists $x \in X$ such that $\langle x,v\rangle < 0$ and $\langle x,u \rangle > 0$.
 But this implies that there exists $w' \in S^1$ perpendicular to $x$ with $w' \in [u,v] \setminus \{u,v\}$, contradicting the construction of $\qquasi$.
 (See Figure~\ref{fi:quasi}.) \end{proof}

-It follows immediately from the lemma that when droplets are taken with respect to $\stab\cup\qquasi$, there are rules that allow the droplets to grow along their sides all the way to the corners: \emph{droplets grow into droplets}.
+It follows immediately from the lemma that when droplets are taken with respect to finite supersets of $\stab\cup\qquasi$, there are rules that allow the droplets to grow along their sides all the way to the corners: \emph{droplets grow into droplets}.